JohnsonLamb/SoulsScroll/readme.txt

 Also, flavor text on the website should reflect the Game that is being viewed (Dark souls 2 - hollow, undead, Dark Souls 3 - ashen one, unkindled)

+08-jun-2016

+How to keep the images uploaded on par with the website’s theme?

+After pressing upload:
+-use a small quiz with soulsborne related questions and give a score at the end.
+-have the option to opt out of the quiz.
+-after opting out, if it's the first time uploading, ask more questions.
+	- this means using cookies, if a account system is not set up.